DO IT NOW–how to stop procrastination

 Personal thoughts on Procrastination…

 For years I’ve retained the audio rights for Coach Yourself to Success and in the back of my mind I’ve always thought I’d read and record the book and make it available for sale.
 I’ve had those rights for over eight years now and haven’t made the recording.
 Talk about procrastination!
 And I’m the great life coach.
 Ha!
+(A different take on procrastination that made me chuckle is available here.)

 Now that I’ve committed to do it I can see just why I’ve been procrastinating all this time.
 First, I didn’t have the right equipment.
 Now that a client has given me a fabulous little H2 recorder, I have that solved.
 Second, I am a complete birdbrain when it comes to figuring out how to use anything even slightly technical.
 So now I’m finding technical difficulties are slowing me down.
 I can’t figure out how to use this wonderful little device so I’ve called for help.
 I can see, however, that once I get past these hurdles, I’ll be able to get the job done.